---

 ## "When a measure becomes a target..."

 "When a measure becomes a target, it ceases to be a good measure" (attributed to Charles Goodhart, 1975; popularized by Marilyn Strathern).
-The law describes something deeper than overfitting.
-Its core is **game-theoretic**: once a measurement is tied to consequences, the units being measured *respond* to the measurement.
-Those who can game the metric most effectively benefit disproportionately.
-The data the metric generates after it becomes a target is no longer the data it was calibrated on — it's the data that results from agents trying to score well on it.
+The law is **game-theoretic**: once a measurement carries consequences, the agents being measured respond.
+Those who game the metric well benefit disproportionately.
+Post-target, the data generated by $M$ isn't the data $M$ was calibrated on — it's the data produced by agents trying to score well on $M$.

-1. A **proxy metric** $M$ that approximates the goal $G$ we actually care about.
+1. A **proxy metric** $M$ approximating the goal $G$ we care about.

-3. **Agents** who can adjust their behavior to move $M$ — and who differ in how well they can do so.
+3. **Agents** who can adjust behavior to move $M$, and who differ in how well they can.

-If you repeatedly tune hyperparameters against the validation set — if you let the validation set *become* the target — even the ML-internal version of Goodhart kicks in: the validation loss stops measuring generalization.
-This is why serious ML practice distinguishes **training / validation / test** sets, and why the test set is used *once*, after all decisions are locked.
+validation loss stops measuring generalization.
+That's why serious practice separates **training / validation / test** and uses the test set once, after all decisions are locked.

 ## Asking the Goodhart question

-1. **Could the agents being measured change their behavior to move this metric without advancing the underlying goal?**
+1. Can the measured agents move this metric without advancing the underlying goal?

-2. **Which agents are best positioned to do so — and are they the ones the policy was supposed to reward?**
+2. Which agents are best positioned to do so — are they the ones the policy meant to reward?

 **Before deployment:**

-2. **Simulate the deployed action.** Don't just evaluate the prediction — evaluate what the prediction will *cause*.
-If the model's output triggers a decision (treat, loan, patrol), simulate the downstream effect on the outcome distribution.
-A model whose predictions change behavior cannot be validated on passive historical data alone.
+2. **Simulate the deployed action.** Don't just score the prediction — score what it *causes*.
+Models whose predictions drive decisions can't be validated on passive historical data alone.

-4. **Stress-test the tails.** Models fail on data they've never seen.
-Construct adversarial examples and out-of-distribution test cases before deployment, not after.
+4. **Stress-test the tails.** Models fail on data they haven't seen.
+Construct adversarial and out-of-distribution cases before deployment, not after.

 **After deployment:**

-1. **Monitor drift.** Track model performance against fresh ground truth.
-When it erodes, investigate whether the world changed, whether the model changed the world, or whether the metric is being gamed.
+1. **Monitor drift.** Track performance against fresh ground truth.
+When it erodes, ask whether the world changed, the model changed the world, or the metric is being gamed.

-2. **Hold out a control.** Don't let the model decide for 100% of cases.
-Reserve a random sample where decisions are made by some other mechanism — a simpler baseline, a human, a coin flip.
-The control gives you a clean signal about what *would* have happened without the model.
+2. **Hold out a control.** Reserve a random sample where the model doesn't decide — baseline, human, or coin flip.
+The control shows what would have happened.

-3. **A/B test major changes.** We'll develop the formal machinery in [Chapter 19](lec19-causal-inference-2.qmd).
-The instinct to randomize some decisions — so that the model's impact is measured causally, not just predictively — is the single most effective defense against feedback-loop failures.
+3. **A/B test major changes.** Randomizing decisions to measure the model's impact causally is the single most effective defense against feedback-loop failures ([Chapter 19](lec19-causal-inference-2.qmd) develops the machinery).

 ## Key takeaways

-- **Random-split validation is one tool, not the whole toolbox.** Use the validation procedure matched to the failure mode, and recognize when no validation procedure will help.
+- **Random-split validation is one tool.** Match the validation procedure to the failure mode, and recognize when no procedure will help.

 - **Distribution shift.** Models trained on normal conditions can't predict unprecedented events.
-Test on explicit out-of-distribution datasets, stratify by subgroup, and widen intervals for extreme inputs.
+Test on out-of-distribution data, stratify by subgroup, widen tail intervals.

-- **Feedback loops.** When a model's predictions change the world, *no* passive validation procedure catches the problem — the test set no longer represents the deployment environment.
-Ask: *how do the predictions change the outcome distribution?* If they do, you need randomized holdouts, not better splits.
+- **Feedback loops.** When predictions change the world, no passive validation catches it — the test set no longer represents deployment.
+You need randomized holdouts, not better splits.

-- **Weapons of Math Destruction** have three properties: unmeasurable outcome, negative consequences, self-fulfilling loop.
-College rankings and parole-risk models are WMDs; weather forecasts and particle-physics models aren't.
+- **Weapons of Math Destruction** combine three traits: unmeasurable outcome, negative consequences, self-fulfilling loop.
+College rankings and parole-risk models qualify; weather and particle physics don't.

-- **Goodhart's law is game-theoretic.** When a measurement is tied to consequences, the agents being measured respond, and those best at responding dominate the metric.
-Overfitting is the special case where the only agent is the learning algorithm itself.
+- **Goodhart's law is game-theoretic.** When a measurement carries consequences, the measured agents respond, and those best at responding dominate the metric.
+Overfitting is the special case where the only agent is the learning algorithm.

-- **What to do.** Before deployment: split by the right axis, simulate the action the prediction drives, audit proxy-vs-outcome, stress-test tails.
+- **What to do.** Before deployment: split by the right axis, simulate the action, audit proxy vs. outcome, stress-test tails.
 After deployment: monitor drift, hold out a control, A/B test changes.

 ## Study guide